What are Medigap Protections?

 Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... (aka, Medigap plans).
 All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting.

-Unlike regular health insurance, which was reformed by the Affordable Care Act (Obamacare), supplemental Medicare insurance companies can use your health history and data on pre-existing conditions to make their coverage determination.
+Unlike regular health insurance, which was reformed by the Affordable Care Act (Obamacare), supplemental Medicare insurance companies can use your health history and data on A pre-existing condition is any health problem that occurred before enrolling in a health plan.
+The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.... to make their A coverage determination is the first decision made by a Medicare Part D plan (not the pharmacy) about a plan member's drug benefits.....
 In other words, they can turn you down or make you pay more due to a pre-existing condition.

 The process Medicare supplement companies use to approve or disapprove your application is called medical underwriting.
 However, there are two situations that allow you to apply for coverage without going through medical underwriting.